-When you've lost your job due to a layoff, you need to be prepared to explain what happened -- very carefully.
+When you have lost your job due to a layoff, you do need to be prepared to explain what happened -- very carefully.

-Whether you use the term layoff, downsizing, or RIF, the result is the same; you lost your job and were involuntarily separated.
+Whether the term used is layoff, downsizing, redundancy (in the U.K.) or reduction in force (a.k.a.
+"RIF"), the result is the same.
+You lost your job and were involuntarily separated.

 Rather than squirm in your seat while you figure out how to discuss your involuntary separation, think through your answer in advance so you can provide the right response for the situation.